What is X-FILES malware?

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

 In conclusion, X-FILES is used to steal banking, email, social media, and other accounts, credit card details, and text files stored on the Desktop.

-It is worthwhile to mention that there are stealers capable of logging keystrokes (recording keyboard input) - they record all the data victims enter with the keyboard connected to the infected machine.
-More examples of information stealers are CopperStealer, EliteStealer, and Alfonso.
+Some stealers are capable of logging keystrokes (recording keyboard input) - they record all the data victims enter with the keyboard connected to the infected machine.

 How did X-FILES infiltrate my computer?